-Research at LMI is focused on acute inflammatory reactions.
-Neutrophil granulocytes are the chief leukocytes during acute inflammation.
-Neutrophil granulocytes are professional phagocytes, but the cells are also able to release DNA filaments to form extracellular lattices known as neutrophil extracellular traps (NETs).
+Neutrophils are the chief cells during acute inflammation.
+Neutrophils release DNA filaments to form extracellular lattices known as neutrophil extracellular traps (NETs).
 NETs were first described in 2004 as a measure to trap and kill bacteria during infection.
-Today, NETs are fundamentally integrated acute inflammatory reaction under infectious or sterile conditions.
-Our goal is to understand how NETs control the progression and outcome of acute inflammation.
+Today, NETs are fundamentally integrated infectious or sterile inflammatory conditions.
+We investigate how NET control the progression and outcome of acute inflammation.

-We are investigating the role of role of NETs in liver inflammation.
+We are investigating the role of role of extracellular DNA in liver regeneration and carcinogenesis.
 The project is embedded in the Collaborative Research Centre 841 “Liver inflammation: infection, immune regulation and consequences”.

 Thromboembolic and cardiovascular disease

 We use Neutrophil Extracellular Traps as a target to develop novel diagnostic assays and therapies for cardiovascular and thromboembolic diseases.
 The projects are supported in part by a Marie Curie International Incoming Fellowship to Tobias Fuchs, by a PhD student fellowship to Chandini Rangaswamy from the German Academic Exchange Service (DAAD) and by start-up funding from the Foundation for Pathobiochemistry and Molecular Diagnostics of the German Society for Clinical Chemistry and Laboratory Medicine (DGKL).